Why Use SSO

 - Omnivoo logs the user in automatically.

-SSO is tied to your company's verified email domain.
-All users with an email address on that domain will see the SSO login option.
+SSO is tied to your company’s verified email domain.
+Users with an email address on that domain see the SSO option.
+For the end-user walkthrough, see Logging In with SSO.

 Compatible Identity Providers

 Omnivoo works with any SAML 2.0 or OIDC-compliant identity provider.
-Commonly used providers include:
+Commonly used providers include:- Okta

 - Microsoft Azure AD / Entra ID